Kerala

 Light House Beach, Kovalam

-Located on the Malabar Coast is the small village of Kovalam stretched along the shoreline of Kerala.
-A cool and calm town by experience, this town drew the attention of many visitors around the world on their tourist circuit when its splendid and isolated beaches were spotted.
-Now, Kovalam has received its fame as among the most renowned beach haven not only in Kerala but also in India.
-The name Kovalam refers to a copse of coconut trees, which are really lined along the beaches justifying the name and look.
+Located on the Malabar Coast, the small village of Kovalam stretches along the shoreline of Kerala.
+This cool and calm town gained attention from visitors worldwide when its splendid and isolated beaches were discovered.
+Kovalam has now become one of the most renowned beach destinations, not only in Kerala but also in India.
+The name “Kovalam” refers to a copse of coconut trees, which line the beaches, justifying the name and look.

-Augmenting your excitement, the memorable scene at Kovalam is of the lined coconut palms around the rocky outcrop that seem to be hugging the quiet span of the azure waters.
-The palm-canopied bays in isolated coconut copses assure you for a peaceful vacation.
-Listed below are the attractions here.
+The memorable scene at Kovalam is the sight of coconut palms lining the rocky outcrop, seemingly embracing the calm stretch of azure waters.
+The palm-canopied bays in isolated coconut copses offer a peaceful vacation.
+Listed below are some attractions here:

-The beaches of the Kovalam village are categorized into three parts.
-The most well known one among these is the southern most Lighthouse Beach.
-Towards its south, you can take the benefit of a magnificent view of the Vizhinjam mosque without any permission of photography.
-Next, is center beach called Hawah that functions as the center for the native fishermen.
-Last is the northern most one called the Samudra Beach that is relatively less disturbed due to the varying times and tourists flux and is scattered with some elementary wooden fishing boats.
+The beaches of Kovalam village are categorized into three parts.
+The most well-known among these is the southernmost Lighthouse Beach.
+Toward the south, you can enjoy a magnificent view of the Vizhinjam mosque (without the permission to photograph it).
+Next is the central beach, called Hawah, which serves as the center for native fishermen.
+The northernmost beach is Samudra Beach, relatively undisturbed due to varying tourist flux and scattered with simple wooden fishing boats.

 Sports:

-These include kayaking, swimming in shallow water, sunbathing, surfing, and skiing.
-The coast encompasses splendid pieces of coral reefs and that you can crest the surf on logs.
+These include kayaking, swimming in shallow waters, sunbathing, surfing, and skiing.
+The coast also boasts beautiful coral reefs, allowing you to crest the surf on logs.

 Shopping:

-The shopping items along the seafront are handicrafts, jewelry, and clothes.
+The shopping items along the seafront include handicrafts, jewelry, and clothes.

 Events on the Beach:

-Evenings are made livelier and cheerful by the Kathakali performances, the traditional dance-drama of the state at the beachside.
-You can also grasp the opportunity of Ayurvedic massages, oil baths, and Yoga and meditation taught by experts at the Yoga and health center.
+Evenings are made livelier by Kathakali performances, the traditional dance-drama of the state, at the beachside.
+You can also take the opportunity to indulge in Ayurvedic massages, oil baths, and Yoga and meditation taught by experts at the Yoga and Health Center.

 Boating:

-Do not forget a backwater cruise to the countryside to rejoice in its rich greenery.
-Some hotels offer houseboats, country boats, and catamarans too at fair rates.
+Do not forget to take a backwater cruise to the countryside to enjoy its rich greenery.
+Some hotels offer houseboats, country boats, and catamarans at reasonable rates.

 Marari Beach

-The name Marari is derived from ‘Mararikulam’, which is among the native fishing villages.
-Life here is still the same and is lived as it was some 120 years ago.
-The men even today go out to reach the sea daily in search for earning a living.
-One of the India’s best-reserved top secret and so currently being a new worth holiday destination to the holidaymaker, Marari leaves you with a chill out and inspiring experience.
+The name “Marari” is derived from ‘Mararikulam,’ one of the native fishing villages.
+Life here is still as it was 120 years ago.
+The men still go out to sea daily in search of a living.
+One of India’s best-preserved hidden gems, Marari is now a new and worth-while destination for holidaymakers, leaving you with a relaxing and inspiring experience.

-The beach encompasses never-ending miles of glorious beaches with sunny sand canopied with swaying palms, a virgin region of locally appealing classical Kerala.
-At the time of sunset, do include in your schedule to come back to Marari for watching the beautiful scene of the sun going down over the horizon and a delightful dinner at the resort.
-After dinner, it is just worth having a soothing drink or enjoying the quite nighttime in the resort’s veranda in front of the murmuring sea waves recalling the memorable events of life.
-Listed below are some more attractions here.
+The beach features endless miles of glorious sands, canopied by swaying palms, making it a pristine region of classical Kerala.
+At sunset, be sure to return to Marari to witness the stunning sight of the sun setting over the horizon and enjoy a delightful dinner at one of the resorts.
+After dinner, it’s worth relaxing with a soothing drink or enjoying the quiet night on the resort’s veranda, overlooking the murmuring sea waves.

-Surrounded by 25 acres of Coconut Palm groves and offering a splendid view of the vast stretch of the beach, the Marari Beach Resort exhibits the traditional fishing village style through its thatched villas.
-The 400 sq. feet airy villas are air-conditioned encompassing mini bar, private garden, swimming pool, coffee making utilities, charmingly equipped veranda with a ceiling fan, and spacious bathrooms with an open courtyard comprising of a banana or Papaya tree.
-The resort also comprises of an amphitheatre where cultural programs are conducted.
-Comfortable beds evenly are set in the grove for relaxing in the open air.
-The resort also offers the Beach Volleyball court where you can have fun by arranging a friendly match and bicycles at the reception to become more adventurous for exploring the neighborhood.
+• The Resort: Surrounded by 25 acres of coconut palm groves, the Marari Beach Resort offers a splendid view of the vast beach.
+It features thatched villas designed in the traditional fishing village style.
+The 400 sq. ft. airy villas are air-conditioned and come with a mini bar, private garden, swimming pool, coffee-making utilities, and spacious bathrooms with open courtyards featuring banana or papaya trees.
+The resort also hosts an amphitheater for cultural programs, and comfortable beds are set up in the grove for outdoor relaxation.
+Additionally, there’s a beach volleyball court for friendly matches, and bicycles are available at the reception for exploring the neighborhood.

-This is a must to visit, as it is the important trade centre and a lovely place of shopping, particularly in Jew Town, on the ‘Spice Coast’ of Kerala.
+• Cochin: A must-visit place, Cochin is an important trade center and a lovely spot for shopping, particularly in Jew Town on the ‘Spice Coast’ of Kerala.

 Kumarakom Beach

-A cluster of small islets on the Vembanad Lake forming a miniature water world is the village of Kumarakom whose land is a part of the Kuttanad region.
-You can imagine this place as an incredible fabulous heaven that comprises of mangrove jungles, emerald green rice fields, coconut copses intermingled with captivating water strips, and canals bejeweled with while lilies.
-It is a perfect gateway to explore scenic world of backwaters, thatched houseboats, Cormorants, Chinese fishing nets, and swaying palms.
+A cluster of small islets on the Vembanad Lake forms the village of Kumarakom, part of the Kuttanad region.
+This destination can be imagined as an incredible heaven, with mangrove jungles, emerald green rice fields, coconut groves, and canals lined with white lilies.
+It is the perfect gateway to explore the scenic world of backwaters, houseboats, cormorants, Chinese fishing nets, and swaying palms.

-The beach provides out-of-the-world experience by providing a unique combination of leisure activities such as boating, holiday packages on the houseboats, traditional Kettuvalloms, and captivating backwater ride.
+• Beach Activities: The beach offers a unique combination of leisure activities, including boating, houseboat packages, traditional Kettuvalloms, and captivating backwater rides.

-Covering nearly 14 acres of land, its unique feature is that it is the most frequently visiting place of migratory birds, which makes it a perfect destination for an ornithologist.
-The sanctuary is the home to egrets, herons, teal, darters, waterfowl, cuckoo, wild duck, and migratory birds such as the Siberian stork.
-Flocks being an enthrallment for the visitors here, the ideal method for observing these birds at the Kumarakom sanctuary is to have a boat ride round the small islets.
+• Bird Sanctuary: The Kumarakom Bird Sanctuary covers nearly 14 acres and is a frequent destination for migratory birds, making it an ideal place for birdwatchers.
+The sanctuary is home to egrets, herons, teal, darters, waterfowl, cuckoos, wild ducks, and migratory birds such as the Siberian stork.
+The best way to observe these birds is on a boat ride around the small islets.

 Reaching Kumarakom